AlmondGod/Knights-of-Papers/README.md

 ## Relevant File Map
 [src](src): training algorithms

-saved_algorithm_model: saved models which can be run using the running files in the same folder
+saved_x_model: saved models which can be run using the running files in the same folder

 [environment-builds](environment-builds): (explained below) available for [linux](environment-builds/linux/), [macos](environment-builds/macos), and [windows](environment-builds/windows/).
 To use them simply link the filepath of the desired build in the relevant script's environment setup.